Don’t have your postcode? No problem, click here.

 Building insurance

-Building insurance will cover your home for things like fire, flood and storm damage.
+Building insurance will cover your home for things like fire, flood, and storm damage.
 Structural repairs can be very costly, particularly when there’s extensive damage, so having building insurance is certainly recommended.
 In fact, most mortgage providers will insist you get building insurance for the duration of the mortgage.

 Contents insurance

-Contents insurance will protect the contents of your home for theft and damage.
+Contents insurance will protect the contents of your home from theft and damage.
 Not all policies cover your contents while you’re away from your home, so be sure to find out for certain when you’re looking for cover.

 Combined home insurance